x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mail-flow-rules/signatures.md

 ## Limitations of organization wide signatures

-You can't do the following with Exchange Server signatures:
+Exchange Server signatures can't fulfill the following scenarios:

 - Insert the signature directly under the latest email reply or forward.

 - Display server-side email signatures in users' Sent Items folders.

-- Skip lines which contain variables that couldn't be updated (for example if the value wasn't provided for a user).
+- Skip lines which contain variables that couldn't be updated (for example, if the value wasn't provided for a user).

 To gain these and other capabilities, use a third-party tool.
-Please do an internet search for **email signature software**.
+Do an internet search for **email signature software**.
 A number of these providers are Microsoft Gold Partners and their software provides these capabilities.

 ## For more information
 <a name="MoreInfo"> </a>